hayden-donnelly/programming-problems/tandem_bicycle/README.md

 # Tandem Bicycle
+Problem is from the Canadian Computing Competition's online grader.\
+Time limit: 3 seconds.

 ## Problem Description
 Since time immemorial, the citizens of Dmojistan and Pegland have been at war.
 Now, they have finally signed a truce.
 They have decided to participate in a tandem bicycle ride to celebrate the truce.
 There are N citizens from each country.
 They must be assigned to pairs so tht each pair contains one person from Dmojistan and one person from Pegland.